-Site 1, the airstrip, is located on a low, flat ridge parallel to the lower Suqitughneq River drainage (Figure A-2).
+Site 1, the airstrip, is located on a low, flat ridge parallel to the lower Sugitughneq River drainage (Figure A-2).
 An area near the airstrip was reportedly used as a burn pit or for fire training; however, historical sampling has not revealed chemicals of concern (COCs) that would suggest these activities.
 Diesel-range organics (DRO) were identified in site soil but did not exceed the site-specific cleanup level (USACE 2009a).
-Two locations were identified as having residual-range organics (RRO) at concentrations that exceeded the site-specific cleanup level for soil with a maximum concentration of 19,300 milligrams per kilogram (mg/kg) in 2004 (USACE 2009a).
-The selected remedy of excavation with disposal or treatment was initiated and completed in 2010.
+Two locations were identified as having residual-range organics (RRO) at concentrations that exceeded the site-specific cleanup level for soil with a maximum concentration of 19,300 milligrams per kilogram treatment was initiated and completed in 2010.
 The maximum concentration of RRO following remedy implementation was 4,200 mg/kg, which did not exceed the site-specific cleanup level (USACE 2011).